 Previous GeneCards Identifiers for KLRC1 Gene

 Natural killer (NK) cells are lymphocytes that can mediate lysis of certain tumor cells and virus-infected cells without previous activation.
 They can also regulate specific humoral and cell-mediated immunity.
 The protein encoded by this gene belongs to the killer cell lectin-like receptor family, also called NKG2 family, which is a group of transmembrane proteins preferentially expressed in NK cells.
 This family of proteins is characterized by the type II membrane orientation and the presence of a C-type lectin domain.
 This protein forms a complex with another family member, KLRD1/CD94, and has been implicated in the recognition of the MHC class I HLA-E molecules in NK cells.
 The genes of NKG2 family members form a killer cell lectin-like receptor gene cluster on chromosome 12.
 Multiple alternatively spliced transcript variants encoding distinct isoforms have been observed. [provided by RefSeq, Jan 2015]

 GeneCards Summary for KLRC1 Gene

 KLRC1 (Killer Cell Lectin Like Receptor C1) is a Protein Coding gene.
-Diseases associated with KLRC1 include Bare Lymphocyte Syndrome, Type I and Vulvar Intraepithelial Neoplasia.
-Among its related pathways are Allograft rejection and Immune response Role of DAP12 receptors in NK cells.
-GO annotations related to this gene include transmembrane signaling receptor activity and MHC class I protein complex binding.
+Diseases associated with KLRC1 include Bare Lymphocyte Syndrome, Type I. Among its related pathways are Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and MHC class I protein complex binding.
 An important paralog of this gene is KLRC2.